Dukka-De-La-Dokka/wordpress-simulocal-docker/README.md

 # First WordPress for you!
-No time and no motivation to study WordPress, but want to play with WordPress just for basic things.
+No time and no motivation to search for any WordPress servers, but want to play with WordPress just for basic things instantly.
 Then, this is the right place to start with.

 ## Preparation